adobe/aem-import-helper/README.md

 ### Authenticating with DA

-To authenticate with DA, it is suggested to obtain a An IMS JWT bearer token for your DA environment.
+To authenticate with DA, it is suggested to obtain a an IMS JWT bearer token for your DA environment.

 You can store this token in a file on your local machine; simply create a file and simply paste the token into the file and save it.